 Parental control software.

 Mobile Broadband means internet access wherever and whenever you want.
-You can find information about almost anything and communicate in many different ways.
+You can find information about almost anything.
+It's important to be aware of this if your child is using the internet.

 You can also install software on the laptop or computer that your child uses which will help you manage what they do online.
 There's a special Kitemark that can help give parents confidence in this type of software and help reduce the amount of harmful content your children see.
 Find out about software carrying the Kitemark here.